Bill

 AI Summary

-This bill, effective July 1, 2026, amends Tennessee law regarding bail, which is the money or property posted to ensure a defendant appears in court.
-It clarifies who can post bail for a defendant, defining "family" to include relatives within the third degree of kinship or affinity, or anyone living in the same household, and "legal guardian" as someone with court-ordered authority over a minor.
-The bill prohibits entities from securing a defendant's release unless specifically allowed by law.
-Crucially, any entity, other than the defendant, their family, legal guardian, employer, or a professional bondsman, that wants to post bail must be approved for each bond and is limited to posting security for no more than three defendants per year or for the same defendant only once per year.
-Additionally, the bill changes the term "bonding agent" to "proposed surety" in a related section of the law.
+This bill, effective July 1, 2026, amends Tennessee law regarding who can secure the release of a defendant from jail, often referred to as posting bail.
+It defines "family" to include relatives within the third degree of kinship or anyone living in the same household, and "legal guardian" as someone with court-ordered authority over a minor.
+Generally, only the defendant, their family, legal guardian, employer, or a licensed professional bondsman can arrange for a defendant's release.
+Any other entity wishing to post bail must be specifically approved for each bond and is limited to posting bail for a single defendant only once per year, and for no more than $5,000 per defendant annually.
+The bill also changes the term "bonding agent" to "proposed surety" in a related section of law.

 Committee Categories